 It’s a simple recipe that takes advantage of colour and flavour to make a ripe, garden driven chowder.
 Just chop, cook and enjoy.
 The trick, in my humble opinion, is the staging of the vegetables in perfect timing so none are mushy or overcooked.
-Avoiding the use of flour, thickening instead with cornstarch I’ve also kept this recipe gluten-free.
+Avoiding the use of flour, thickening instead with cornstarch, it’s gluten-free.

 - 1 onion

 - 1 ½ cups cooked smoked ham, cubed